Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 What is a Security Data Lake?

 A Security Data Lake is a centralized repository for aggregating, storing, and analyzing enterprise security data.
-Security Data Lakes leverage the inherent advantages of data lake architecture to deliver cost-effective data storage and log analytics for SecOps teams at scale, including:
+These tools use a data lake architecture to deliver cost-effective data storage and log analytics for SecOps teams at scale.
+Here are some of the key advantages:

-• Schema-on-Read Approach - SIEM solutions typically ingest data in a structured schema or auto-normalize security data upon ingestion (an approach known as schema-on-write), while data lakes ingest raw data in its source format - whether structured, unstructured or semi-structured - and apply schema only at query time (an approach known as schema-on-read).
+• Schema-on-Read Approach - SIEM solutions typically ingest structured data or auto-normalize security data as they ingest it (an approach known as schema-on-write).
+Data lakes ingest raw data in its source format - whether structured, unstructured or semi-structured.
+Using these tools, it’s easier to analyze data in any format (an approach known as schema on read).

 • Loosely Coupled Storage and Compute - The schema-on-read approach results in a loose coupling of the storage and compute resources needed to maintain your security data lake.
-Being able to ingest raw data without applying schema or auto-normalizing on the front-end makes it faster, cheaper, and easier to ingest logs into your Security Data Lake.
+Being able to ingest raw data makes it faster, cheaper, and easier to ingest logs into your Security Data Lake.

-• Fewer Data Restrictions - While SIEM tools are relatively narrow in the types of data they can accept, a Security Data Lake can store and aggregate security data from multiple data sources to provide a more comprehensive view of enterprise security.
-This can include security logs from the organization’s IT infrastructure, along with user access logs, threat intelligence, and other types of security data.
+• Fewer Data Restrictions - While SIEM tools are relatively narrow in the types of data they can accept, a Security Data Lake can collect and analyze a high volume of security data from multiple data sources.
+This provides a more comprehensive view of enterprise security.
+Sources can include security logs from the organization’s IT infrastructure, along with user access logs, threat intelligence, and other types of security data.

-• Multi Model Analytics - A security data lake gives enterprise SecOps teams the flexibility to query their data in several different ways, including SQL/relational querying, full-text search, and using Artificial Intelligence (AI) or Machine Learning (ML) tools.
+• Multi Model Analytics - Enterprise SecOps teams can query their data in several different ways, including SQL/relational querying, full-text search, and using Artificial Intelligence (AI) or Machine Learning (ML) tools.

-The unique characteristics of data lake architecture make Security Data Lakes an excellent tool for cost-effectively storing and retaining security data at scale.
-Enterprise SecOps teams can continue using a trusted SIEM tool for near real-time anomaly detection and threat hunting, while the addition of a Security Data Lake allows for cost-effective long-term retention of security data and enables long-term security log analytics use cases like advanced persistent threat (APT) detection and root cause analysis.
+The unique characteristics of data lake architecture make this an excellent option for cost-effectively storing and retaining security data at scale.
+You can continue using a trusted SIEM tool for near real-time anomaly detection and threat hunting.
+Adding a Security Data Lake lets you retain security data for longer, which enables long-term security log analytics use cases.
+These might include advanced persistent threat (APT) detection and root cause analysis.

-Getting started with a security data lake involves choosing the right data lake architecture and software components based on your organization’s unique needs, capabilities, and circumstances.
+Getting started with a security data lake involves choosing the right architecture and software components based on your organization’s unique needs, capabilities, and circumstances.
+These solutions should make data management easy.

 Image Source